-As the director of video and scouting, Brazil is responsible for coordinating team video, scouting and game plans.
+As the director of video and scouting, Jeff Brazil is responsible for coordinating team video, scouting and game plans.
 He is responsible for all aspects of video editing for the Razorbacks.
-He helped with film breakdown, digital video exchange and professional highlight videos.
-Brazil maintained the video databases assisted players and coaches with preparation and development.
+Brazil’s versatility is a huge asset for the Razorback program, as he also plays a key role in digital video exchange and professional highlight videos, maintaining the video databases, as well as assisting players and coaches with preparation and development.

-Other duties include assisting with on campus recruiting, managing team equipment and apparel, developing and maintain the operations budget, managing applications for admissions and coordinating game contracts.
+Other duties Brazil performs include assisting with on campus recruiting, managing team equipment and apparel, developing and maintaining the operations budget, managing applications for admissions and coordinating game contracts.

 A native of Colcord, Okla., Brazil’s experience includes stints as a student manager at Northeastern Oklahoma A&M and Oklahoma State under Eddie Sutton with the men’s basketball teams.

-In addition, Brazil has worked several camps and clinics throughout the south and midwest including the Jimmy Dykes, Mike Anderson, Rick Barnes, Mark Turgeon, Dan Hays and Doc Sadler camps.
+In addition, Brazil has worked several camps and clinics throughout the south and midwest, including the Mike Neighbors, Mike Anderson, Rick Barnes, Mark Turgeon, Dan Hays and Doc Sadler camps.
 He has also worked the SEC Tournament Youth Clinic.
 Brazil is a member of the National Association of Basketball Coaches, the Arkansas Coaches Association and the Women’s Basketball Coaches Association.

 Brazil assisted former Razorback coach Nolan Richardson and the WNBA’s Tulsa Shock with video in 2010-2011.
 He is a member of the Rising Coaches Elite organization as well.